 Getting into motorcycle racing can be a daunting task.
 From purchasing race gear, equipment, or a new bike to training, there’s no shortage of obstacles for noobs to overcome before ever lining up at the starting gate.
-To help more riders get on the dirt oval, the American Historic Racing Motorcycle Association (AHRMA) will introduce five new dirt track classes for the 2021 season.
+To help more riders get on the dirt oval, the American Historic Racing Motorcycle Association (AHRMA) will introduce five new classes for the 2021 season.

 The additional race series accommodate an assortment of vintage and modern classic bikes with a wide range of engine capacities.
 The Modern Classic Single class accepts air-cooled four-stroke singles without displacement, chassis, or running gear restrictions.
 Similarly, the Modern Classic Twins class places the same rules on four-stroke twin-cylinder machines.

 On the other side of the spectrum, Vintage Lightweight suits those with two-stroke or four-stroke machines under 450cc that were built before 1996 (that’s vintage now?!).
 The same rules apply to the Vintage Heavyweight class, but displacement must be 450cc or higher.
 Both classes are open to all chassis configurations and running gear.
 The fifth and final new class will be the “Spanish Cup”, suited for air-cooled Bultaco, OSSA and Montesa motorcycles up to 360cc.

 “There are now two new classes for vintage bikes and two new classes for those modern bikes that have a classic feel, plus our ‘Spanish Cup,’” said AHRMA Board of Directors Chairman Arthur Kowitz.